Azure/azure-sdk-for-c/README.md

 - Unlike our other language SDKs, many things (such as composing an HTTP pipeline of policies) are done in source code as opposed to runtime.
 This reduces code size, improves execution speed and locks-in behavior, reducing the chance of bugs at runtime.

 - We support microcontrollers with no operating system, microcontrollers with a real-time operating system (like [Azure RTOS](https://azure.microsoft.com/en-us/services/rtos/)), Linux, and Windows.
-Customers can implement their own "platform layer" to use our SDK on devices we don’t support out-of-the-box.
-The platform layer requires minimal functionality such as a clock, a mutex, and thread sleep.
-We provide some platform layers, and more will be added over time.
+Customers can implement custom platform layers to use our SDK on custom devices.
+We provide some platform layers, and encourage the community to submit platform layers to increase the out-of-the-box supported platforms.

 ## Table of Contents